Eric Piza

 Biography

-Piza served as the GIS Specialist of the Newark, New Jersey Police Department, the research director for crime analytics of the Rutgers Center on Public Security and the research program coordinator of the Police Institute.
+Piza previously served as the GIS Specialist of the Newark, New Jersey Police Department, the research director for crime analytics of the Rutgers Center on Public Security and the research program coordinator of the Police Institute.
 He has received several awards including three from the National Institute of Justice.

 Piza received his Ph.D., M.A. and B.S. in criminal justice from Rutgers University.